lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 Questions were invited from the floor, but I elected to keep my mouth shut.
 No point embarrassing a student.

+### Proofs of broken protocols

+The verification community puts a premium on proofs, so it has the opposite perverse incentives.
+Early on I [verified a recursive authentication protocol](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf), attracting a lot of attention because it could mutually authenticate an arbitrarily large group of principals and could involve arbitrarily many messages.
+A quirk of the protocol was that it avoided the use of encryption in order to evade US export controls, using instead exclusive-or with a random-looking quantity.
+Having no means to reason about exclusive-or, I ignored this aspect (which are regarded as rather silly), verifying instead what I regarded as the real protocol.

+Unfortunately, the exclusive-or version turned out to be absolutely broken.
+If any one of the principals decides to cheat, they can obtain all the session keys that were distributed in that run.
+Ryan and Schneider, aware of my proof, [pointed out that](https://doi.org/10.1016/S0020-0190(97)00180-4) verification of an abstract security protocol does not imply correctness of implementations, even if the implementation of a particular abstraction (encryption) seems to be correct in isolation.
+Correctness properties do not seem to compose when it comes to security.

+On the same theme: I proved the correctness of a fairly abstract version of Transport Layer Security (TLS).
+And yet there exist numerous broken implementations of TLS (and of its predecessor, SSL).

+### Structured proofs?

 Burglary, Bribery, Blackmail